vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 - `hostPath` volumes are not supported.
 [Local persistent volumes][4] are supported.
 - Those of you familiar with [restic][1] may know that it encrypts all of its data.
-Velero uses a static, common encryption key for all restic repositories it creates. **This means that anyone who has access to your bucket can decrypt your restic backup data**.
-Make sure that you limit access to the restic bucket appropriately.
+Velero uses a static, common encryption key for all Restic repositories it creates. **This means that anyone who has access to your bucket can decrypt your Restic backup data**.
+Make sure that you limit access to the Restic bucket appropriately.
 - An incremental backup chain will be maintained across pod reschedules for PVCs.
 However, for pod volumes that are *not* PVCs, such as `emptyDir` volumes, when a pod is deleted/recreated (for example, by a ReplicaSet/Deployment), the next backup of those volumes will be full rather than incremental, because the pod volume's lifecycle is assumed to be defined by its pod.
 - Restic scans each file in a single thread.
 This means that large files (such as ones storing a database) will take a long time to scan for data deduplication, even if the actual difference is small.
-- If you plan to use the Velero restic integration to backup 100GB of data or more, you may need to [customize the resource limits](/docs/main/customize-installation/#customize-resource-requests-and-limits) to make sure backups complete successfully.
+- If you plan to use Velero's Restic integration to backup 100GB of data or more, you may need to [customize the resource limits](/docs/main/customize-installation/#customize-resource-requests-and-limits) to make sure backups complete successfully.
-- Velero's restic integration backs up data from volumes by accessing the node's filesystem, on which the pod is running.
-For this reason, restic integration can only backup volumes that are mounted by a pod and not directly from the PVC.
+- Velero's Restic integration backs up data from volumes by accessing the node's filesystem, on which the pod is running.
+For this reason, Velero's Restic integration can only backup volumes that are mounted by a pod and not directly from the PVC.
+For orphan PVC/PV pairs (without running pods), some Velero users overcame this limitation running a staging pod (i.e. a busybox or alpine container with an infinite sleep) to mount these PVC/PV pairs prior taking a Velero backup.

 ## Customize Restore Helper Container

-Velero uses a helper init container when performing a restic restore.
+Velero uses a helper init container when performing a Restic restore.
 By default, the image for this container is `velero/velero-restic-restore-helper:<VERSION>`, where `VERSION` matches the version/tag of the main Velero image.
 You can customize the image that is used for this helper by creating a ConfigMap in the Velero namespace with the alternate image.